Service phone numbers for Calling Plans

-In addition to getting phone numbers for your users from Office 365, you can search and acquire toll or toll-free phone numbers for services such as audio conferencing (for conference bridges), auto attendants, and call queues (also called service numbers).
+In addition to getting phone numbers for your users, you can get toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), Auto Attendants, and Call Queues (also called service numbers).
 Service phone numbers have a higher concurrent calling capacity than user or subscriber phone numbers.
-For example, a service number can handle 100s of calls simultaneously, whereas a user's phone number can only handle a few calls simultaneously.
+For example, a service number can handle hundreds of calls simultaneously, whereas a user's phone number can only handle a few calls simultaneously.

 Get new service numbers

-In the left navigation go to Voice > Phone numbers > Add new number, and then click New service numbers.
+In the left navigation, go to Voice > Phone numbers, and then click Add.

-On the Add new service numbers page, choose the following:
+On the Location and quantity page, do the following:

 Port or transfer existing service numbers

-If you want to transfer service numbers from your current service provider or carrier, you need to manually submit a port order to Microsoft.
-You have to submit separate port orders for each type of service number (toll vs. toll-free) that you will be transferring using a Letter of Authorization (LOA).
-In the Letter of Authorization (LOA), you must select the correct type of service number.
-When contacting Microsoft support, please make sure you specify that you are transferring a service number (and not a user or subscriber number), or the concurrent calling capacity may not be enough to handle call volumes.
-If you want to transfer phone numbers or do other things with your phone numbers, see Manage phone numbers for your organization.
+If your country or region isn't listed in the porting wizard, you can manually submit a port order or go to Manage phone numbers for your organization, select your country or region, and then download a Letter of Authorization (LOA).
+You'll have to submit separate port orders for each type of service number (for example, toll vs. toll-free) that you'll be transferring by using an LOA.
+In the LOA, you must select the correct type of service number.
+Make sure you specify that you're transferring a service number (and not a user or subscriber number), or the concurrent calling capacity may not be enough to handle call volumes.

-If you need to get more telephone numbers than this, please contact support for business products - Admin Help.
+If you need to get more phone numbers than this, contact the TNS service desk.

 In the Teams admin center, in the left navigation, go to Voice > Phone numbers to view the numbers for your organization, including location, number type, and status information.